 “Open Education Lightning Talk: Open Education Practices in Introductory Psychology Courses.”
 2021 University of Alberta Open Education Symposium.

-In this presentation, RDC Psychology faculty member Dr. Elena Antoniadis describes the planning and implementation phases for the integration of Open Education Resources in online introductory psychology courses.
+In this presentation, Red Deer Polytechnic Psychology faculty member Dr. Elena Antoniadis describes the planning and implementation phases for the integration of Open Education Resources in online introductory psychology courses.
 A description of the faculty-generated instructional content and resources aligning with specified learning outcomes are also covered.
 The overarching goal of the project is to broaden access to education by lowering the cost of learning to students, all the while delivering a high-quality educational experience.
-If this year-long pilot is successful, the use of Open Educational Resources will be introduced into other introductory psychology courses within the College.
+If this year-long pilot is successful, the use of Open Educational Resources will be introduced into other introductory psychology courses within the institution.